amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ### Config Files

 WebdriverIO uses configuration files to setup and execute tests in specific ways.
 The configuration is fully customizable, and different functions can be invoked before, during and after each test or test suite.
-Config files are found in the `/test/config/` directory and all end with `*.conf.js`.
-These can be called via the the cli
+Config files are found in the `the root directory of this boilerplate project.`and all ends with `*.conf.ts`.
+These can be called via the the cli.

-### SauceLabs / BrowserStack Integration
+### SauceLabs / BrowserStack / LambdaTest Integration

 `SauceLabs`, `BrowserStack` and `lambdatest` specific code has been added in the `wdio.sauce.conf.js`, `wdio.browserstack.conf.js` and `wdio.lambdatest.conf.js` under the /test/config folder.
 You just need to provide your SauceLabs/BrowserStack/LambdaTest credentials in the config file.
 To run test on SauceLabs, execute command `npm run test-sauce` to run test on BrowserStack `npm run test-browserstack`, to run test on LambdaTest `npm run test-lambdatest`.